WoolyMamooth/dcalerts/README.md

     "error_message" : ["An error","occurred."]
 }
 ```
+---
-Then you have to pass your dictionary to your function as *dcalerts_settings*:
+Once you have your settings *dict*, you just have to pass it to your function under the name `dcalerts_settings`:
 ```python
 from dcalerts import notify
 from time import sleep